“We ain’t going to change the world in one day,

 -Mrs. Gladys Pendergraph

 Heavenly Groceries/Comida Celestial began in 2002 as a ministry of St. Joseph C.M.E.
 Church when Reverend Troy Harrison and his wife Bernice Harrison began collecting bread from the Entenmann’s factory and distributing it to members of the church.
-Today, the food ministry reclaims food from four groceries stores and serves over 3,000 individuals a month from at least four different counties.
-The food bank is open five days a week for distribution and provides food to area churches on the weekend.
-This work is completed with the collaboration of local church members, UNC-CH students, and other individuals from the community who sort, clean, and distribute all food.
-Any person who walks in the door may take their fair share of groceries, no questions asked.
-We are the only North Carolina certified food bank that allows patrons to select their own food, which provides each person the opportunity to choose food he or she will enjoy and that adheres to particular food traditions.
+Today, Heavenly Groceries reclaims food from three groceries stores and serves an estimated 5,000 individuals a month from at least five different counties.
+The food bank is open five days a week for distribution.
+In recent months, the food bank has had to discontinue weekend pickups due to limited numbers of volunteers.
+This work is completed with the collaboration of local church members, UNC-Chapel Hill students, and other individuals from the community who sort, clean, and distribute all food.
+Groceries are provided for every person that arrives at our doors, there are neither restrictions nor requirements necessary to be given food.
+We are one of the only North Carolina certified food banks that allows patrons to select their own food, which provides each person the opportunity to choose food he or she will enjoy and that adheres to particular food traditions.
 This model is meant to honor individuals’ preferences and dignity during the act of receiving food from a food bank.
-While Heavenly Groceries/Comida Celestial is already a well-oiled machine, Jackson Center Food Justice Fellows coordinate student volunteers, seek sources of financial support, and advocate for this model as part of a potential solution to food insecurity.

 A Place at the Table

 The first edition of a community cookbook, “Soul in A Bowl,” was published in 2009.
 A compilation of recipes and photographs, the cookbook focused on the Northside community in order to save recipes that community members cherished.
 In the process of collecting recipes, UNC-CH students and community members held cooking days to test submitted recipes and engage in fellowship.